uday2005/mit-6.00.1x-solutions/README.md

 # mitpython-algo

 # solution of course and can be used for revision
-# and the code during the whole course structure
+# and the i write code during the whole course structure